KmWahba2000/Mini-Task-Manager/README.md

 ---

-# Mini Task Manager – Phase 1: Backend + Database Setup
+# Phase 1: Backend + Database Setup

 ### What was done